How to Choose the Right Gelcoat for Your Boat's Finish

 - Pros: Easy to apply, does not require spraying equipment.

-- Cons: May require more sanding and buffing for a smooth finish.
+- Cons: May require more sanding and buffing for a smooth finish, similar to working with polyester resin applications.

 How to Choose the Right Gelcoat